tumido/egress/README.md

 ```

 ## Sync job

+⚠️ **This is a strip-down version of the actual workflow used by the DataHub team.** ⚠️

+This is just an example.
+For a full, real life implementation please head to our [GitLab `dh-argo-workfolows`  repository](https://gitlab.cee.redhat.com/data-hub/dh-argo-workflows/).
+There you can find [Argo](https://argoproj.github.io/projects/argo/) workflows that use very similar approach as the one described bellow.

+---

 Second part of the Egress is to get the data in Amazon S3 over to Datahub's Ceph.
 To do so, we define a OpenShift cron job, that would sync content of your buckets using [MinIO client](https://docs.min.io/docs/minio-client-quickstart-guide.html).